-Consider a slower travel pace this summer to help curb the spread.
+Consider a slower travel pace this fall to help curb the spread.
 Instead of checking in and out of multiple destinations during one trip, consider choosing one destination and one accommodation for your entire trip, and use that as a central location for exploring nearby destinations.

 Tip: British Columbia has unique experiences to offer every type of traveller in every corner of the province.
 Visit ExploreBC.com for travel idea inspiration or contact the local Visitor Centre to discover hidden gems.

 If you’re heading to a more rural area of the province, stock up with the essentials before you leave home (i.e. groceries).
 This helps lessen your impact on BC communities who may be experiencing supply issues, and reduces your touchpoints within communities who may have limited health care facilities.